 What Are the Benefits of Fresh Dog Food?

-- Health perks: Fans of fresh foods for dogs say that the diets’ fewer preservatives is one of their biggest selling points.
+- Fewer preservatives: Fans of fresh foods for dogs say that the diets’ fewer preservatives is one of their biggest selling points.
 Here’s the basic idea: Preservatives are essentially chemicals designed to extend a food’s shelf life.
 When a dog’s diet has more chemicals, their body needs to do more work to detoxify, aka remove them from the body.
 That process can lead to inflammation—“and inflammation is the root cause of many diseases,” explains Dr. Shawn Messonnier, DVM, of Paws & Claws Animal Hospital and Holistic Pet Center in Plano, Texas.

 You’ll need to check your dog food’s label to know for sure, but many fresh dog foods are made from specially selected ingredients.
 The fruit and vegetables in Freshpet dog food, for example, are verified non-GMO, meaning they haven’t been altered by genetic engineering.

 Let’s face it: Most dog food just doesn’t look that appetizing.
 Fresh food, on the other hand, can actually be enjoyable for you to serve to your pet.
 Because it’s less processed, fresh diets look more like natural food—a difference both you and your pet can appreciate.

 Many brands of fresh food can be delivered right to your door, saving you a trip to the store.
 When you buy fresh dog food from Chewy, for instance, it’s delivered to your doorstep in temperature-controlled packaging that’s designed to keep your pet’s food fresh.